bcgov/nr-bcwat/airflow/README.md

 ```

 This way, you are able to allocate resources to worker pods to ensure each DAG has enough resources to complete.

+# ETL Pipeline

+The directory `etl_pipelines/` contains the scrapers that the AirFlow DAG's will be running.
+More documentation in the `README.md` in that directory.